djlint/djLint/docs/src/docs/linter.md

 `Empty id and class tags can be removed.`

-An empty id or class attribute does nothing — no styles or scripts can target it — and an empty id is invalid HTML (the id value must not be the empty string).
+An empty id or class attribute does nothing (no styles or scripts can target it), and an empty id is invalid HTML (the id value must not be the empty string).
 It usually signals a template bug where a variable was meant to be interpolated, so removing or filling it keeps that bug from hiding in plain sight.

 Don't: